Saturday, 19 April 2025

 It all began when Ive Altman and Brian Chesky, the CEO of Airbnb, crossed paths.
 This chance meeting led to the creation of this high-profile collaboration.
 The funding behind this project is equally impressive, with support from Ive and the Emerson Collective, the philanthropic organisation led by Laurene Powell Jobs.
 According to reports, the team could raise US$1 billion by the end of the year.
 However, there is no mention of Masayoshi Son, the SoftBank CEO, who was rumoured to have already invested US$1 billion into the project.

 The project has a small yet influential team of just ten employees.
 Notably, this includes Tang Tan and Evans Hankey, both of whom played pivotal roles alongside Ive during the development of the iPhone.
 The team operates under Ive’s design firm, LoveFrom, which takes charge of the device’s design.
-The team is based out of a 32,000-square-foot office in San Francisco, part of a larger US$90 million in real estate made by Ive, who has acquired an entire city block to house the venture.
+The team is based out of a 32,000-square-foot office in San Francisco, part of a larger US$90 million investment in real estate made by Ive, who has acquired an entire city block to house the venture.

 What is the new device?